JetBrains/teamcity-documentation/topics/visual-studio-tests.md

 <note>

 Since TeamCity 2019.2.3, we have stopped providing active support for the Visual Studio Tests runner.
 Please use the .NET runner with the `vstest` command instead.
-It offers the same scope of functionality and adds new features such as Docker support.
+It offers the same scope of functionality and adds new features such as [](container-support.md).

 For more details on migration, refer to the [.NET runner description](net.md#Migrating+from+Visual+Studio+Tests+Runner).